Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 		<noscript>
 		 <a href="https://dc.sourceafrica.net/public/search/projectid%3A%20394-a-trail-of-dust-silicosis-compensation-system-in-south-africa%20">View/search document collection</a>
 		</noscript>
-		<figcaption><strong>BROWSE DOCUMENTS</strong>: An insight in the Mine-Companies world before democracy took place in South Africa.
+		<figcaption>BROWSE DOCUMENTS: An insight in the Mine-Companies world before democracy took place in South Africa.
 So far, what we know about complaints in the procedures, lack of information and recognized compensation for tuberculosis, silicosis and silico-tuberculosis.
 Documents provided by professor Jock Mcculloch.</figcaption>
 </figure>

 He described how, when black miners became noticeably ill, they would either be shipped out or repatriated, before another migrant laborer was subbed in.